 Can I Drive a Work Vehicle if I am in the IID Program?

-If you’ve been charged with a DUI or DUAC and you have questions about the Ignition Interlock Device Program in South Carolina, contact the attorneys at Futeral & Nelson to discuss your rights.
+If you’ve been charged with a DUI or DUAC and you have questions about the Ignition Interlock Device Program in South Carolina, contact the attorneys at Futeral & Nelson for a free consultation to discuss your rights.